tegarraharditya/NexusPreTest/README.md

 3. We all know automation can help, show us your test-automation code to test it (Impress us by not using Katalon). <BR>
-   Please show us your work with integrate it with CircleCI , and capture the result.
+   Please show us your work with integrate it with the CircleCI , and capture the result.

-4. Every new employee at bizzy will have a buddy help him/her to tune in with environment.
+4. Every new employee at NTUC will have a buddy help him/her to tune in with environment.
 Every employee have their supervisor and team.
 Let's say that we have a table of employee where all the information mention earlier is store.
 The table specification is looks like this:<BR>
 | employee_id | employee_name | buddy_id | supervisor_id | team_name |<BR>
 your task is to create a query to show:<BR>
 | employee_id | employee_name | buddy_name | supervisor_name | team_name |